 Recovery in spinal cord injury cases means physical, emotional, and financial recovery to help compensate you and your loved ones for your injuries and damages.
 Physical and emotional recovery can be helped when you are able to receive a financial recovery that compensates you for past, present, and future injuries and damages resulting from your spinal cord injury.
 Compensation may include pain and suffering, lost wages, lost future earning capacity, mental anguish, loss of consortium, and medical bills (past, ongoing, and future).

-If you have sustained a spinal cord injury that was caused or exacerbated by someone else’s negligent or intentional conduct, contact Philadelphia spinal cord injury attorney, Daniel S. Doyle, to schedule a consultation.
+If you have sustained a spinal cord injury that was caused or exacerbated by someone else’s negligent or intentional conduct, contact skilled premises liability lawyer, Daniel S. Doyle, to schedule a consultation.
 Our spinal cord injury team at the Dan Doyle Law Group understands the stress and devastation involved in spinal cord injury cases and how much these injuries can affect you and your family in your everyday lives.
 We will work to see that you and your family receive the compensation that you deserve in order to help you recover for your injuries and damages and offer you some peace of mind regarding your future financial security and physical recovery.